top of page

 2. Rice Bran Oil / Avocado Oil: Excellent for Malaysian high-heat cooking, offering stability without excessive saturated fat.

-Dietitian's Deep Dive: Top 4 Local Cooking Oil Comparison (Per 100g)
+Top 4 Local Healthiest Cooking Oil Comparison

 For consistency in comparison, let's compare the key factors per 100g: